Andras-Csanyi/hashnode/clckxmr6k000408ky93zfee07.md

 # Why do I create my own code generator?

+> This article is part of a series about the code generator.
+Other posts in this series can be found [here](https://andrascsanyi.com/eg-main-page)!

 The architecture of the [Encyclopedia Galactica](https://github.com/EncyclopediaGalactica) platform, we can say that it is a platform, is a microservices architecture.
 Or something like that -ish...

 ![](https://media.giphy.com/media/26gs8GymfRPhduyyY/giphy-downsized-large.gif align="center")